 The Character of the Renewed Covenant

 The writing of the Renewed covenant on the heart is the key moment to understand its character.
-This contrasts with the Christian Replacement Theology that since the writing on the tables of stone of “the old covenant” was external to the people, “a new one” was necessary to come with the cross that would be put in the hearts, as the “theologians” distort Shaul’s words in 2Co 3:3.
+This contrasts with the Christian Replacement Theology that since the writing on the tables of stone of “the old covenant” was external to the people, “a new one” was necessary to come that would be put in the hearts; this is how the “theologians” distort Shaul’s words in 2Co 3:3.
 And if “a new covenant” is necessary, the invention of “a new people” will be necessary to replace “the old people”: this is the subtle deception.

-Where do some “theologians” see the replacement of “the old” with “the new”?
+So, where do some “theologians” see the replacement of “the old” with “the new”?

-We should also note here that the Berit Chadashah is made with all Israel, the House of Israel and with the House of Judah, not with any Gentile nation.
-If the Gentiles wish to be in covenantal relations with the Creator, they must be grafted into the olive tree of Israel, as Apostle Shaul clearly and plainly says it in Romans 11.
-And once they become a part of Israel, they cease to be “Gentiles” as he also says, “once you were Gentiles”.
+We should also note here that the Berit Chadashah is made with all Israel, the House of Israel and with the House of Judah, not with any gentile nation.
+If the gentiles wish to be in covenantal relations with the Creator, the new converts should see themselves grafted into the olive tree of Israel, as Apostle Shaul clearly and plainly says it in Romans 11.
+And once they become a part of Israel, they cease to be “gentiles” as he also says, “once you were Gentiles”.
 There is no other way around the words of YHVH.

-And the complete fulfillment of the Renewed Covenant will be done at his return, and it will be done according to the words of YHVH in Jeremiah 31.
-Then, Israel will no longer be divided into the House Israel and the House of Judah, but it will be one nation to YHVH.
+But the complete fulfillment of the Renewed Covenant will be done at his return, and it will be done according to the words of YHVH in Jeremiah 31.
+Then, Israel will no longer be divided into the House Israel and the House of Judah, but it will be one nation to YHVH under one covenant.

 But, how should we understand Shaul’s teaching in Hebrews, because it seems that he speaks of “new” and “old” covenants?